The most important thing in three sentences....

 Figure 2: Digital terrain model

 All points are provided with colour information so that you receive a realistic digital twin of your planning area.
-The export to your favourite planning software is simple via .las or .dxf file (others available).
+The export to your favourite planning software is easy via .las or .dxf file (others available).

 3D-Modell aus Drohnenaufnahmen